-can you laugh with me, that I was taking photos of one, didn't know what it was, and the only shot I've come across from that day of the El Morocco was this steering wheel shot?
+can you laugh with me, that I was taking photos of one, didn't know what it was.
 This was at the Del Mar Goodguys here in San Diego

 The primary reason for the low production numbers was the $800 conversion price which moved it too far out of reach for most consumers.
 It was too close to the base price for a Cadillac

 It's the first time an outside contractor had designed and built a customized Chevrolet model which was later sold as a new car with a full factory warranty.
 The bodywork was restyled to resemble the 1955-1957 Cadillac Eldorado Biarritz, Seville and Brougham by R. Allender & Company